• Skip to primary navigation

 Here's What You Do

-• Trim the end off the Brussels sprouts, remove outer leaves and slice in half length-wise.
+• Trim the stem ends off the Brussels sprouts, remove loose leaves; slice in half length-wise.
+Rinse and set aside.

-• Add the diced pancetta to a cold cast iron pan (or other heavy bottom-oven safe pan).
+• Add the diced pancetta to a cold oven-safe skillet (or other heavy-bottom skillet).

-• Turn the heat to medium under the pan and sauté the pancetta to render out the fat, about 15 minutes.
+• Turn the heat to medium under the pan and sauté the pancetta to render the fat; about 15 minutes.

 Recipe Notes

-• Roasted Brussels sprouts will last about 3 days in the fridge before they start losing their flavor.
+Roasted Brussels sprouts will last about 3 days in the fridge before they start losing their flavor.
 They also freeze well.
-Let the Brussels sprouts cool completely, then place in an airtight freezer bag or container and they’ll be fine for about 12 months.
-The key to the storage (fridge or freezer) is the airtight part.
-Using a vacuum sealer is an excellent method.
+Let the Brussels sprouts cool completely, then place them in an airtight freezer bag or container for about 12 months.

 Reader Interactions